The function of the International Relations Advisory Committee is to:

 A career diplomat, Sandra has served overseas as Deputy Consul-General at the Australian Consulate-General, Noumea (2016-2017), Policy Advisor to the Special Coordinator, Regional Assistance Mission to Solomon Islands, Honiara (RAMSI, 2009-2010), and Second Secretary at the Australian Embassy in Hanoi, Vietnam (2002-05).
 She has also worked on short-term missions as team leader for the AusMAT Dengue Response to Solomon Islands (2013), program manager for the RAMSI Law and Justice Program, Solomon Islands (2011-12), and as a civilian peace monitor on the island of Bougainville, Papua New Guinea (2000).
 In Canberra, she has worked in many areas across the foreign, trade and development portfolio including trade advocacy, Australia-EU FTA negotiations, human rights, and humanitarian response management.

-Josh Sattler General Manager of Innovation Growth Development Services, City of Darwin
+Alice Percy Executive Manager Growth and Development Services City of Darwin

 Sam in conjunction with the Executive Leadership Team is responsible for developing practical strategies, influencing people, and making decisions, whilst fostering staff participation and empowerment, and business partnering with key stakeholders.

 - Consult with Northern Territory Health Services re-service provision agreements (in conjunction with CEO and GM Health Services)